Koottilangadi

 Koottilangadi is a census town and outgrowth of Malappuram in the state of Kerala, India.
 It is a small town situated at the confluence of Kadalundipuzha and Cherupuzha rivers, thus giving the place its name.
-National highway 966 (formerly NH 213), which connects Calicut with Malappuram and Palakkad, passes through Koottilangadi.Koottilangadi bridge constructed over Kadalundi river is considered as the gateway to Malappuram municipality.
-Koottilangadi Grama Panchayat Ward is currently owned by 19.
+National highway 966 (formerly NH 213), which connects Calicut with Malappuram and Palakkad, passes through Koottilangadi.
+Koottilangadi bridge constructed over Kadalundi river is considered as the gateway to Malappuram municipality.

 Demographics

 As of 2011 India census, Kootilangadi has a population of 36,602 with 17,734 males and 18,868 females.
 Though officially a panchayat, Kootilangadi being contiguous with Malappuram municipality has grown over the years to be the southern gateway of the city.
 There are many commercial establishments here along with a small market.
 There is also a Govt.UP School situated here.